josephkurian6/tortil-demo/README.md

 ```

 ## Build and Test
-1. To run the application using maven
+To run the application using maven<br>
-Build and run using: mvn spring-boot:run
+Build and run using: mvn spring-boot:run<br>
-2. Test using: junit
+Test using: junit<br>

-To build docker image using maven
+To build docker image using maven<br>
-3. Build and push to registry: mvn compile jib:build
+Build and push to registry: mvn compile jib:build

 ## Reference Documentation
 For further reference, please consider the following sections: